Royal High School Bath, GDST

 Well-equipped DT workshop with state-of-the-art 3D printer, four-axis router and the like.

 Professional looking Sophie Cameron Performing Arts Centre, a former chapel (see the roof) with properly sprung floor, enormous black curtains to create smaller spaces.
-All sorts of drama and dance groups and an after school Dance GCSE take place here.
+All sorts of drama and dance groups and an after-school Dance GCSE take place here (it’s the only school in Bath to offer this).
 The Memorial Hall is another performance space (gig night sounds cool).

 Time for some quiet moments and peaceful contemplation in Evie’s Garden, built in remembrance of a former pupil.